perladvent/perldotcom/content/article/_pub_1998_07_rwperl.md

       "perl",
       "programming"
    ],
-   "title" : "How Perl Creates Orders For The Air Force", "categories" : "community",
-   "date" : "1998-07-22T00:00:00-08:00",
-   "slug" : "/pub/1998/07/rwperl",
-   "thumbnail" : null,
+   "image" : null,
-   "draft" : null,
+   "authors" : [
+      "brent-michalski"
+   ],
    "description" : " This article is the first in a series that will provide examples of Perl solving real-world problems, particularly in an organization.
 If you have your own real-life story to tell, send it to Perl.com Editor.
-How many times have...", "image" : null,
+How many times have...", "thumbnail" : null
-   "authors" : [
-      "brent-michalski"
-   ]
 }